People in Need: Ukraine war

+People in Need car in Dnipro, Ukraine, during war.

 The Russian invasion of Ukraine in February 2022 has plunged millions of Ukrainians into a humanitarian crisis.
 The cities of Kyiv, Kharkiv, Kherson and Mariupol have been hit by intense fighting.
 Fighting has also taken place in the Donetsk and Luhansk Oblasts.
 People in Need — which has been working in Ukraine since 2003 — immediately organised humanitarian aid for the areas affected by the attacks on the first day of the armed conflict.
 The SOS Ukraine Emergency Appeal was set up and quickly became the most successful fundraising effort in the organisation's history.
 In cooperation with various partners, a train bridge between Ukraine and Prague was set up to help with the logistics and coordination of humanitarian aid.
 In the very first days of the war, PIN trucks loaded with humanitarian aid were dispatched to the war-affected areas of Ukraine.

 The war in Ukraine affected millions of people.
 Residents of Ukraine were forced to move from their homes, and many residential areas of Ukrainian cities were destroyed.
 As a result of the fighting, critical infrastructure was damaged and hundreds of thousands of people found themselves without water and electricity.
 As a result, People in Need secured water supplies in eastern Ukraine.
 PIN has also financially supported local NGO partners to facilitate better distribute of food, drinking water and hygiene products.

 Millions of people fled Ukraine to the neighboring countries.
 Most of those who fled were women and children.
 To improve their plight People in Need operated on the border of Ukraine and Poland, where people were waiting for days to get to safety.
 Help was offered to refugees in Czech Republic, and also in Moldova, Romania and Slovakia.
 People in Need also ensured shelter for refugees on the Ukrainian border.
 PIN built heated tents and offered important information to Ukrainians in flight.

 In response to the unfolding humanitarian crisis People in Need launched a website Pomáhej Ukrajině (Help Ukraine) with the intention of pairing offer with demand in cooperation with non-government organisations working with migrants.